pfeifferj/openpipe/README.md

 - gitlab runner with connectivity to https://developers.redhat.com (to build openshift local containter images from source)

-## Example usage
+## Quickstart example

-Create a .gitlab-ci.yml file in the root of your project.
+Create a `.gitlab-ci.yml` file in the root of your project.
 Add the following job to your pipeline:

 ```